amjames/pybind11-tech-share/slides.md

 The most low-level option.
 Your library must have an `extern "C"` interface.
 It is not easy to export types from your library, and you must use C data types at the call site.
 It does not scale well.

-???
-**ctypes**
-- You don't need the source for the C-library.
-- If you have a C-API you only need to write python code.
-But still kind of need to know what is going on in C
-- Manually handle python-to-c type conversions (POD)
-- Significant amount of work if you are going to export a rich C++ api

 --
 ### Cython
 Generating bindings for a C++ library will require writing and maintaining a layer in the Cython language which is neither python, nor C. Shines when you want to accelerate parts of the codebase.

-???
-**Cython**
-- Numpy makes heavy use of it
-- Great for accelerating parts of your python library.
-- Requires working with a 3rd intermediate language
-- Not a great solution if you want to add a python API for a C++ library.

 --
 ### Boost.Python
 Very similar to pybind11 in features and syntax.
 You write binding code in C++.
 Mostly, you are selectively adding features to the python API.
 The main drawback is boost itself.

-???
-**Boost.Python**
-- Bindings written in C++
-- With static reflection you probably wouldn't have to write very much code
-- Adds a Boost Dependency, and that is where pybind11 comes in.

 ---